RafaelyRezende/HTML-cheat-sheet/README.md

 # HTML-cheat-sheet

-For __quick reference__ about some of the most attributes in a range of topics.
+For __quick reference__ about some of the most common attributes in a range of topics.

 ## Futher updates comming: